Humira Prefilled pen (antirheumatoid arthritis medicines)

 - Signs of nervous system disorders such as numbness or tingling throughout your body, arm or leg weakness, double vision

-- A bump or open sore that doesn't heal
+- Signs of soft tissue infection, such as a bump or open sore that doesn't heal

 The above list includes serious side effects.
 You may need urgent medical attention.
 Serious side effects are rare.